PicturElements/lib/pkg/data-cell/doc/data-cell.md

 		lastTimestamp		// Timestamp at last iteration
 	}

+### The Watcher Object

+The watcher object is used to trigger actions when the state changes. `DataCell` runs the watcher over all changes and creates a task queue.
+When finished, it will dispatch the tasks.
+Importantly, if it identifies duplicate tasks, these will be bundled together.
+An array of changes will be supplied to the watcher task dispatcher.

+### Watcher Task Dispatchers

+Watcher task dispatchers run tasks.

 ### State

 `DataCell` employs a state to manage how data is handled in the system.